 Clematis plants have become hugely popular perennials, and today, the average local garden center offers dozens of different choices.
-When selecting a Clematis for your garden, you'll want to think about a couple of things, which include its mature height, flower form, and color.
+When selecting a Clematis for your garden, you'll want to think about a couple of things, including its mature height, flower form, and color.

 If you have room for a vigorous 10- or 20-foot (3 or 6 m) Clematis vine, there are many beautiful cultivars that will fit the bill.
-There are also more compact varieties that are perfectly happy growing in a small garden or even in a pot on the patio.
+More compact varieties are also perfectly happy growing in a small garden or even in a pot on the patio.

 The standard Clematis flower form is a large blossom with 6 or 7 petals, measuring 5 to 6 inches (12.5 to 15 cm) across.
 There are also cultivars with smaller blossoms, double blossoms, and lovely bell-like flowers.
-Colors range from white to wine red, lavender to deep purple, and there are even a few yellow ones.
+Colors range from white to wine red, lavender to deep purple, and even a few yellow ones.

 Where to Plant

 Hopefully, you have a planting location in mind before you bring home your new Clematis.
 Ideally, it's a sunny spot.

 Clematis prefer moist, well-drained soil that's neutral to slightly alkaline in pH.
 If your soil tends to be acidic, you should sweeten it periodically with limestone or a little wood ash.
 Dig a good hole for your new Clematis, working in lots of compost and some granular organic fertilizer.

 Clematis are happiest with cool shade at their roots and warm sun on their foliage.
 Mulching around the roots will help keep the soil cool, as will the foliage of a low-growing perennial.